BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 **melted and buried business logic in technical details**.
 Don't get me wrong, such code has the right to exist.
-Yet its existence in a rapidly growing application will soon end up in maintenance hell.
+Yet its existence in a rapidly growing application will soon end up in a maintenance hell.

 Back to the componential architecture.
 What are the advantages?